 Special production process of matcha

-As a final step in the production process of matcha green tea, these varieties of Tencha blends are ground into matcha on granite stone mills.
+- As the final step in the matcha green tea production process, these different Tencha blends are ground into powder on granite stone mills.
 This is done extremely slowly: 30 to 40 g per hour.
-Tencha, Gyokuro and Kabusecha are ‘shaded’ tea varieties.
-All other Japanese teas (Sencha, Bancha, Hojicha and Genmaicha) are grown without any shade.
+Tencha, Gyokuro and Kabusecha are ‘overshadowed’ teas.
+All other Japanese teas (Sencha, Bancha, Hojicha and Genmaicha) are grown without shade.

-The 4 basic principles are: harmony (wa), respect (kei), purity (sei) and silence (jaku).
+Its 4 basic principles are: harmony (wa), respect (kei), purity (sei) and silence (jaku).

-How do you set matcha?
+How do you make matcha?

-- Add 1 gram (1/2 teaspoon) of matcha to a matcha bowl.
+- Put 1 gram (1/2 teaspoons) in a matcha bowl.

 Where is matcha produced?

-AIYA is the most renowned Japanese producer of matcha and has been since 1888.
-Plenty of tea farmers have worked together with them for many generations.
+AIYA is Japan’s most renowned matcha producer and has been since 1888.
+Many tea farmers have been working with them for generations.
 The company is based in Nishio, Aichi, in Japan.
-Nishio is the centre of Japan’s matcha production and one of the oldest tea growing regions in the world.
+Nishio is the centre of Japan’s matcha production and one of the oldest growing regions for tea in the world.
 The first tea plantations emerged here as early as around 1200.

-In the early 1970s, the company’s president had a vision: to produce premium quality Japanese green tea organically.
-Well before organic products became popular, he gathered the best tea farmers around him and started growing green tea with them in an ecologically responsible way.
-Their commitment to the conservation of nature has translated over the past 15 years into helping reforest mangrove forests in Thailand, both financially and physically.
+In the early 1970s, the president of AIYA had a vision: to manufacture top-quality Japanese green tea organically.
+Well before organic products became popular, he gathered the best tea farmers around him and started growing green tea ecologically with them.
+Their commitment to the well-being of nature translated into helping (both financially and physically) reforest mangrove forests in Thailand over the past 15 years.

 Matcha as a superfood